zulip/zulip-mobile/docs/howto/testing.md

 # Testing

+Run `tools/test` to run all our test suites.
+This command is typically quite fast (5-10s, sometimes less), because it only rechecks tests related to the files you've changed.

+You can run all our tests with `tools/test --full`.

 ## Unit tests
-`yarn test` runs the unit test suite.
+`tools/test jest` runs the unit test suite.

 Our tests are written using [Jest](https://facebook.github.io/jest/).